Texas now regulates how AI is used. The second-largest state economy enforces it through the Attorney General.

 Why Texas matters for AI governance

-Texas is home to industries with the highest AI deployment density — and the highest consequential-decision risk.
+Texas is home to industries with dense AI deployment and significant consequential-decision exposure.

 Energy sector

-Houston is the energy capital of the world.
+Houston is a global energy hub.
 AI is deployed in energy trading, grid management, pipeline safety, and environmental monitoring.
-Algorithmic decisions affecting energy pricing, worker safety, and environmental compliance are high-risk under TRAIGA.
+Decisions affecting pricing, worker safety, and compliance carry discrimination and consumer-protection exposure the Attorney General can investigate.

 Healthcare (TX Medical Center)

-The Texas Medical Center in Houston is the world's largest medical complex.
-AI in clinical decision support, utilization review, and patient triage creates TRAIGA compliance obligations alongside federal requirements.
+The Texas Medical Center in Houston is one of the largest medical complexes in the world.
+AI in clinical decision support, utilization review, and patient triage triggers TRAIGA's healthcare disclosure duty alongside federal requirements.

 Financial services

 Dallas-Fort Worth is a major financial center.
-AI in credit decisions, insurance underwriting, and investment management at Texas-headquartered companies (USAA, Charles Schwab, Comerica) requires TRAIGA impact assessments.
+AI in credit decisions, insurance underwriting, and investment management at Texas-headquartered companies (USAA, Charles Schwab, Comerica) draws scrutiny for intentional discrimination, where documented evidence of non-discriminatory design matters.

 Defense and aerospace